zeel99/Book_Review_Web_Application/README.md

 # BookReview Website

-• CS50 Project 1 -- Web Programming with Python and JavaScript
+• Web Programming with Python and JavaScript

-• Built a review website where users can register and log in to search books, leave review for individual books and see the reviews made by others.
+• Application where users can register and log in to search books, leave review for individual books and see the reviews made by others.

 • Also, uses third party API by Goodreads to pull in ratings from broader audience.